RU EN

 The main reason for refusals is Section 214(b) of the US Immigration and Nationality Act: you failed to convince the officer that you will return home.
 To avoid this:

 • Justify your choice of university.
 Why this particular field and this particular university?
-How will it help you in Kyrgyzstan?
+How will it help you back in Kyrgyzstan?

 What matters for applicants from Kyrgyzstan